 12. We'll begin by installing the landing gear.
 Locate the carbon fiber main landing gear, 4-4mm bolts, lock nuts and washers.
 Insert the gear into the slot on the bottom of the fuselage and center it in the slot.
-Secure the landing gear with 4 4mm bolts, washers and nylon insert lock nuts by inserting the bolts and washers into the pre-drilled holes in the aluminum gear mounts inside the fuselage with a long T-handle wrench.
+Secure the landing gear with 4 4mm bolts, washers and nylon insert lock nuts by inserting the bolts and washers through the carbon gear and the aluminum gear mounts inside the fuselage.
 Secure with the 4mm nylon insert lock nuts.

 13. The landing gear fairings add a nice scale touch to the aircraft.
 Slide the fairing onto the gear and up against the fuselage.
 Secure the fairing to the gear with "Goop" silicon glue.
+Use blue painters tape to secure the fairings until the adhesive sets.